recyclejs/recycle/README.md

 // rendering root react component ReactDOM.render(<WrapperReact />, document.getElementById('root'))
 ```

-## Todo
-This release will be released without `v2` tag when documentation and examples are adapted to `v2`
-and more non-react examples (node.js app) are provided

 ## How does it look like?
 Example of writing React component using Recycle: